 After graduating from Caltech with a B.S. in applied physics, I spent a year doing biophysics research with Prof. Dieter Braun at the Ludwig Maximilian University in Munich, Germany, under the sponsorship of the U.S. Fulbright Student Fellowship.
-I’m currently in my third year at Berkeley and am working with Prof. Hernan Garcia in studying nonequilibrium processes in gene regulatory networks, in the context of developmental biology.
+I’m currently in my fourth year at Berkeley and am working with Prof. Hernan Garcia in studying nonequilibrium processes in gene regulatory networks, in the context of developmental biology.
 Take a look at my CV for more details!

 Outside of science, I am an active collaborative pianist in the Bay Area.
 In my free time I enjoy social dancing, running, and cooking.